carlosvillamilc/ACME/README.md

 The basic idea was to iterate in every chunck of data (shift) in order to check with the base data the amount of hours that the employee work and how much that amount of time was the cost and the sum all the values to get a final value.

 Was added also testing for every file/class created to certify code quality and linter code quality.

+Considerations:
+- Technical:
+  Solution was designed with python 3.10 so is better to use in that version
+- Business:
+  The maximum amount of time that an employee can work is les than two shifts.